Buffy the Vampire Slayer gave its protagonist every possible power and then spent seven seasons asking what it cost her to use it.

 The answer was always: everything.

 The monsters were just the mechanism, or the thing that made everything else visible.
-Strength that isn’t clean or triumphant, just necessary.
-The quiet understanding that the thing you’re best at is also the thing that separates you from everyone you’re trying to protect.
+Growing up.
+Grief.
+Responsibility.
+The quiet understanding that the thing you're best at is also the thing that separates you from everyone you're trying to protect.

 Ursula K. Le Guin’s The Left Hand of Darkness and Naomi Alderman’s The Power both ask what it means for a woman to be physically dangerous in a world that hasn’t built a framework for that.
 Le Guin approaches it through disorientation.
 Alderman through inversion.
 Buffy never resolves that question.
 These books push it further.